Hotel Accounting Software That Integrates With PMS

 Hotel accounting integration doesn’t happen in a regulatory vacuum.
 A few areas to verify with your accountant before automating:

-VAT and sales tax: in the EU, accommodation typically carries a different VAT rate than F&B. Per European Commission VAT rules, reduced rates apply to hotel accommodation in most member states.
-In Spain, hotel accommodation is taxed at the reduced rate; F&B at a separate rate with some items at the standard rate.
-In Poland, accommodation carries the reduced rate.
+VAT and sales tax: in the EU, accommodation typically carries a different VAT rate than F&B. Per the European Commission VAT rates guidance, member states apply standard, reduced, and special VAT rates under the EU framework.
 Getting the split right in the integration isn’t just a reporting matter, it affects your VAT return.
 In the US, sales tax rates vary by state and municipality; some jurisdictions tax room revenue at a different rate than food service.

 City taxes and tourist levies: many municipalities charge per-night-per-guest levies that are collected by the hotel on the government’s behalf.
 These must post as liabilities, not revenue, and many need separate reporting for remittance.
 The integration must split these correctly, treating them as income creates a tax underreporting problem.